PySimpleGUI/PySimpleGUI/docs/index.md

 Note - ***Python3*** is required to run PySimpleGUI.
 It takes advantage of some Python3 features that do not translate well into Python2.

 Looking to take your Python code from the world of command lines and into the convenience of a GUI?
 Have a Raspberry **Pi** with a touchscreen that's going to waste because you don't have the time to learn a GUI SDK?
 Into Machine Learning and are sick of the command line?
+How about distributing your Python code to Windows users as a single .EXE file that launches straight into a GUI, much like a WinForms app?
 Look no further, **you've found your GUI package**.

     import PySimpleGUI as sg